 - Presented with the Annual Humanitarian Award for his “personal integrity, professional achievements, and charitable contributions” by the Hope Presbyterian Church.

-- Adjunct professor at Chicago-Kent College of Law, Class Action Litigation and Negotiation Seminar.
+- Former adjunct professor at The Chicago-Kent College of Law, Class Action Litigation and Negotiation Seminar.

-- Guest lecturer at Northwestern University Law School and The John Marshall Law School on consumer and class action issues.
+- Guest lecturer at Northwestern University Law School, the University of California, Hastings School of Law, Georgetown Law and The John Marshall Law School on consumer, privacy, and class action issues.

-- Appeared on dozens of local, national, and international television and radio programs, including ABC World News, CNN, Your World With Neil Cavuto, Big Story with John Gibson, CBS Radio and NPR.
+- Appeared on dozens of local, national, and international television and radio programs, including The Today Show, ABC World News, Politics Nation, Your World With Neil Cavuto, Big Story with John Gibson, CNN, CBS Radio and NPR.

 - Appeared in thousands of newspapers, magazines, and other publications.

 - Numerous regional, national, and international profiles, including cover story on New Times‘ Sunday Business section, wherein the Times dubbed him tech’s “babyfaced” “boogeyman” and a profile in Die Ziet where he was called “der gäger im hoodie (the hunter in the hoodie)”.